bpetrikovics/teamspeak3-music-control/README.md

 ## Security

-Please be aware that what you're doing is generally insecure: you're exposing functionality to the Internet.
+Please be aware that what you're doing is generally insecure: you're exposing the control over local processes to the Internet.
 Therefore you should make efforts to mitigate the risks:

 I strongly suggest to put the web UI behind a reverse web proxy.
 I'm using nginx with the below settings, listening on port 7000 on the server's public interface: